 I am continuing to use the OOPT across a range of contexts, in my own institution and in a number of international projects in which NILE is involved and I regard it as one of the most significant advances in placement testing in a generation.

 When I first went to the Oxford Placement Test website, my professional interest in placement testing meant that my initial focus was very much on the OOPT and the LMS through which it can be so effectively managed, with my first reaction to the practice tests also offered there being something like ‘More Cambridge main suite practice tests – haven’t we got enough already?’.
 However, my increasing interest in the flexibility of the LMS and its ability to integrate an important range of learning tasks and management information systems made me look more closely at the other side of the package.
 I was surprised to find out how much more was on offer to learners and teachers than just the traditional range of practice tasks.
-The combination of ‘tips’ and question-specific feedback available to learners working autonomously provides a sequence of learning loops which different learners could quickly learn to use according to their particular learning style.
+The combination of ‘tips’ and question-specific feedback available to learners working autonomously provides a sequence of learning loops that different learners could quickly learn to use according to their particular learning style.
 The practice test design provides learners with a very helpful repertoire of learning supports across all the skills and exam paper types: automatic and immediately available marking of each item; instant feedback on each item (or you can go back to them all at the end); exam tips for each question; a double-click facility for any word to see an online dictionary (this facility hasn’t always worked for me); audio scripts to check for yourself on the listening questions; textual and visual stimuli for the speaking questions, plus useful phrases for the speaking sections of the tests; and a range of other pedagogic support features, among which the one I liked the best was the ability for learners and teachers to engage in an online dialogue about written scripts, a kind of online ‘process writing’, involving the learner’s own script, the model answers provided, and the teacher’s ability to develop the learner’s writing skills through the facility available to the teacher to provide not just corrections but reformulations using a sort of ‘track changes’ feature.
 This is an aspect I want to explore a lot further and I’m now wondering if the LMS is something that NILE could adopt and perhaps adapt to facilitate one part of the tutorial supervision that is an important part of our MA programme.
 What keeps striking me about the LMS is how much more it could do than it is presently being used for.

 So, this year I’ve found something that has opened up all sorts of new ways of doing some of the things we all need to do.
 If you haven’t yet had the chance to find what I have, I suggest you go to the Oxford Placement Test site and start exploring.